 A British expedition led by Captain George Vancouver arrived in 1792.
-The 1846 Oregon Treaty established the northwest boundary between Canada and the US as the 49th parallel, except in the San Juans, where mapping inaccuracies would later result in conflict between the U.S. and British governments, commonly known as the Pig War.
-This bloodless war ended in 1872, with the San Juan Islands being declared part of the United States.
+The 1846 Oregon Treaty established the northwest boundary between Canada and the US as the 49th parallel, except in the San Juans, were mapping inaccuracies would later result in conflict between the U.S. and British governments.

 Friday Harbor Grows

-By 1900 Friday Harbor had become a busy seaport with a thriving commercial center, and a population of three or four hundred.
+By 1900, Friday Harbor became a busy seaport with a thriving commercial center and a population of three or four hundred.
 On February 9, 1909, Friday Harbor was officially incorporated as a Town.
-There were five general stores, foremost among them Churchill’s Store, a bank, U.S. Customs, a printing and stationery store, a weekly newspaper, drugstore, jewelry store, theatre, livery stable, milliner, blacksmith, barber, three hotels, three saloons, a grade school, the Odd Fellows Hall, a sawmill, creamery, a large salmon cannery, and encircling the Town, a ring of residential neighborhoods and small farms and orchards.
+Currently the population of the one square mile of the incorporated town limits is 2,185.
+Back then, there were five general stores, foremost among them Churchill’s Store, a bank, U.S. Customs, a printing and stationery store, a weekly newspaper, drug store, jewelry store, theatre, livery stable, milliner, blacksmith, barber, three hotels, three saloons, a grade school, the Odd Fellows Hall, a sawmill, creamery, a large salmon cannery, and encircling the Town, a ring of residential neighborhoods and small farms and orchards.

-Sailing ships, and later, steamships came in and out of the harbor on a regular basis, hauling passengers, mail and freight.
-They took the island’s bounty: apples, pears, cherries, strawberries, peas, cream, eggs, chicken, sheep, grain, lime, timber and salmon “down Sound.”
+Sailing ships, and later, steamships came in and out of the harbor regularly bringing passengers, mail and freight.
+They took the island’s agricultural bounty: apples, pears, cherries, strawberries, peas, cream, eggs, chicken, sheep, grain, lime, timber and salmon “down Sound.”
 San Juan Island’s commercial products were shipped to domestic and foreign markets from Friday Harbor’s waterfront, where large warehouses accommodated the steamships of the “mosquito fleet.”